-Part one of five from this full length episode (full length available to viewers within New Zealand only).
+Part one of five from this full length episode (only available to viewers in New Zealand)

-Part two of five from this full length episode (full length available to viewers within New Zealand only).
+Part two of five from this full length episode (only available to viewers in New Zealand)

-Part three of five from this full length episode (full length available to viewers within New Zealand only).
+Part three of five from this full length episode (only available to viewers in New Zealand)

-Part four of five from this full length episode (full length available to viewers within New Zealand only).
+Part four of five from this full length episode (only available to viewers in New Zealand)

-Part five of five from this full length episode (full length available to viewers within New Zealand only).
+Part five of five from this full length episode (only available to viewers in New Zealand)

 In the world of television, there are unspoken codes.
 Expensive clothes are important.
 Losers get voted off, so the audience won't have to look at them.
 Forensic testing takes only a few quick-cut minutes.
 And criminals spill the beans, in time for the closing credits.